jannesbrunner/lecture-devops-app/README.md

 - Spin up project locally
 - access running app via [http://localhost:3000]

+- If you make changes to the client or server part:
+  - Shutdown running server, then
+  - `$ make dev-update`
+  - `$ make dev-start` to start again

 #### Test Project locally

 cd in project root.
 With make, docker and docker-compose installed use: